kragen/derctuo/markdown/jigsaw-blades.md

 The mechanical power going *into* the wire is about 20 m/s · 40 N =
 800 W, but almost all of that is being transmitted from one sawblade puller to the other over the wire, then returned 25 μs later; only a small amount of it goes into the workpiece being cut.
+You’d still probably have to water-cool it.

 An interesting feature of this device is that, because it runs at 40 kHz, its cutting action should be uncannily almost silent.